Noooooooooo! Mommy! Noooooooo! I don’t want to get in. I’m not getting in! No water! No pool!

 As we spent time during these summers playing – I watched him very carefully.
 I began to notice that whenever we played in a baby pool on our back deck, he would rip off his swim trunks.
 And this is what I discovered…

 A friend suggested that it might not be the water as much as his swim trunks.
 He was wearing regular style swim trunks.
 She suggested that I get a jammers style swimsuit for him.
-I tried it and it worked like a charm!
+This was the most awesome discovery I made that summer!

 When highly sensitive children don’t like the pool, there are so many things to take into account.
 Being in and around the water is such a different sensory experience for all of us and it can be overwhelmingly so for many highly sensitive children.